 Improving Poultry Welfare: Landmark Announcement to Address Genetic Health

 As the first national organization to focus on poultry genetics, Farm Forward has pushed to make the return to genetically healthy birds a central aspect of Global Animal Partnership’s (GAP) 5-Step® standards since GAP’s inception.
 Last year, these efforts led to a change effectively requiring producers at the highest Step to use heritage turkeys (turkeys with optimal genetic welfare) and refrain from caging or feed-restricting breeder turkeys, practices used universally in conventional breeding facilities.
-As a result of these efforts, GAP recently announced a landmark pledge to phase out by 2024 the fastest-growing strains of chickens which currently account for more than 99 percent of chicken meat sold in the U.S., and includes a commitment by Whole Foods Market to follow the new standard.
-This commitment will improve welfare for hundreds of millions of chickens.
+As a result of these efforts, GAP recently announced a landmark pledge to phase out the fastest-growing strains of chickens—which currently account for more than 99 percent of chicken meat sold in the U.S.—by 2024.
+Whole Foods Market’s pledge to follow the new standard will improve welfare for hundreds of millions of chickens.
 Read more here.

 School Food Policy Improvements

 Farm Forward promotes food choices that minimize farmed animal suffering.
 This year we partnered with Center for Good Food Purchasing to develop a comprehensive food policy, the Good Food Purchasing Program (GFPP), which addresses local economies, treatment of workers, the environment, and animal welfare.
 We’ve taken a leading role in defining the program’s animal welfare standards and have committed to providing ongoing support to institutions that adopt GFPP so that we can help them identify and locate higher-welfare animal products.
 Our partnership with the Center enables us to leverage the buying power of institutions and governments to change the way America eats and farms.
 So far this year both San Francisco and Oakland Unified School districts adopted the program.
-By helping major groups like San Francisco and Oakland schools move their supply chains to higher-quality providers we are improving the availability of better animal products to average consumers in an effort to create a post-factory farmed food system.
+By helping major groups like San Francisco and Oakland schools move their supply chains to higher-quality providers, we are increasing the availability of better animal products to average consumers and getting one step closer to creating a post-factory farmed food system.
 Read more here.

 Institutional Supply Chain Transparency